How Much Do You Need to Make to Buy a Home as a Single Person in Brampton?

 In terms of methodology, Zoocasa says the home price to income ratio, calculated as price divided by income, is a basic affordability measure showing how many years of income it would take to pay for a property.
 A higher ratio indicates it takes longer to pay off a home.

-Across the 17 GTA regions Zoocasa analyzed that had condo sales in January 2018, the lowest ratio of the average condo price to the median one-person household income was 7 in Milton and Clarington.
+Across the 17 GTA regions Zoocasa analyzed that had condo sales during this period, the lowest ratio of the average condo price to the median one-person household income was 7 in Milton and Clarington.

 Brampton is an 8.